blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

     echo $this->Form->end('Save Post');
     ?>

-Here, we use the FormHelper to generate the opening tag for an HTML form.
+We use the FormHelper to generate the opening tag for an HTML form.
 Here's the HTML that ``$this->Form->create()`` generates:

 .. code-block:: html